“Are we there yet?” It’s a phrase that’s all too familiar to parents when it’s time to travel with children.

 Whether you’re planning a spring break vacation or have exciting plans in the works for summer, we want you to look forward to your family vacation wherever you’re headed.

-Rather than dread the road ahead, Sarah has some stress-free, tried-and-true tips to keep in mind before your next family vacation.
+Rather than dread the road ahead, here are some stress-free, tried-and-true tips to keep in mind before your next family vacation.

 1. Allow Plenty of Time